Alagwa language: Consonants

+Vowels

+Alagwa has five vowels /a, e, i, o, u/.
+The five vowels have contrastive long counterparts.

+Tone

 There are two tone levels in Alagwa: low and high tone e.g., darimbáa "grass".
 Tone has grammatical function and limited lexical function.
 However, it cannot be described as a tone language because some words have only one tone (despite the number of the syllables) and the majority have none.

 Mainly, there are two intonation types: concluding intonation and non-concluding.